analysis-tools-dev/static-analysis/README.md

 <h2 id="mobile">Mobile</h2>

 - [Android Lint](http://tools.android.com/tips/lint) - Run static analysis on Android projects.
-- [android-lint-summary](https://passy.github.io/android-lint-summary) - Combines lint errors of multiple projects into one output, check lint results of multiple sub-projects at once.
+- [android-lint-summary](https://passy.github.io/android-lint-summary) :warning: - Combines lint errors of multiple projects into one output, check lint results of multiple sub-projects at once.
 - [FlowDroid](https://github.com/secure-software-engineering/FlowDroid) - Static taint analysis tool for Android applications.
 - [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) - iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.
 - [Oversecured](https://oversecured.com) :copyright: - A mobile app vulnerability scanner, designed for security researchers and bug bounty hackers.
 It also allows integrations into the DevOps process for businesses.
-- [paprika](https://github.com/GeoffreyHecht/paprika) - A toolkit to detect some code smells in analyzed Android applications.
+- [paprika](https://github.com/GeoffreyHecht/paprika) :warning: - A toolkit to detect some code smells in analyzed Android applications.
-- [qark](https://github.com/linkedin/qark) - Tool to look for several security related Android application vulnerabilities.
+- [qark](https://github.com/linkedin/qark) :warning: - Tool to look for several security related Android application vulnerabilities.
 - [redex](https://fbredex.com) - Redex provides a framework for reading, writing, and analyzing .dex files, and a set of optimization passes  that use this framework to improve the bytecode.
 An APK optimized by Redex should be smaller and faster.